| |

 Shelters & Construction

 Lots of folks have written asking me about my various shelters.
-I make lots of things out
+We love calf hutches, but

 cutters, then I can use a hammer to pound (bend) down any protruding edges.
 They can be